go-vgo/robotgo/docs/README.md

 # Docs

-Documents are not necessarily updated synchronously, please see examples and godoc.
+Documents are not necessarily updated synchronously, slower than godoc, please see examples and godoc.